 Hello, you’ve reached the personal blog page for Juliann Grant.
-I’m a B2B marketing executive by trade and work as the head of marketing for both Razorleaf Corporation and Adaptive Corporation.
+I’m a B2B marketing executive by trade and work as the head of marketing for Razorleaf Corporation.

-This blog chronicles my observations of my life experiences.
-I will try to protect the innocent, but no guarantees.
-There are some characters in my life that deserve attention!
-My goal is to lighten up the seriousness of life , to find the humor in the insane, and share that with the hopes that it connects with your life somehow, someway.
+This blog chronicles my observations of my life experiences along with share my Christian Faith with you.
+I have been reading scripture lately, and I am constantly learning new things about myself that I have found useful.
+Maybe you will too.
+My goal is to lighten up the seriousness of life, to find the humor in the insane, and share that with the hopes that it connects with your life somehow, someway.
 And even if it doesn’t today, maybe it will someday.

-Anything written here is my own personal opinion and does not represent the views of my employers, Razorleaf and Adaptive.
+Anything written here is my own personal opinion and does not represent the views of my employer.
 Thanks for dropping by.
 This is meant to be a two-way exchange, so feel free to join in the conversation, I welcome your comments and observations.